daniel-molina/visualequation/HACKING.md

 #### Completing
 WIP!!!
-##### complete
+##### complete (TAB, C-i)
-Not used.
-Using menu-complete instead with its key binding instead.
+Display a a graphical window equivalent to the one for building the selected subequation when pressing a button in the pannel.
+If it is not available, use possible-completions instead.
-##### possible-completions (M-?)
+##### possible-completions (SHIFT-TAB, M-?)
-List the possible variations of the selected subequation.
+List in a graphical window the possible variations of the selected subequation.
 You can choose one using the cursor keys and accept it with RETURN, C-j or C-m.
 To abort, use ESC or a key binding associated to abort.
+There will be window buttons too.
 ##### insert-completions
 Not used.
 M-* used to introduce productories instead.
-##### menu-complete (C-i, M-@ ??)
+##### menu-complete (M-@)
 Replace selection with a variation.
 Repeated execution of the command steps through the list of possible variations, inserting each match in turn.
 At the end of the list, the original subequation is restored.
 An argument of